VivekChauhan05/Fine-tuning_CodeLlama-7b_Model/README.md

 - Tokenization: Transforming text data into a format suitable for the model.
 - Quantization: Optimizing the model for efficiency and memory usage.
-- LoRA Configuration: Enhancing long-range attention capabilities.
+- LoRA Configuration: Reduce the number of trainable parameters.
 - Training Configuration: Setting up training parameters and optimizations.
 - Supervised Fine-Tuning (SFT): Training the model on specific tasks using labeled data.
 - Model Saving: Saving the trained models for later use.